The story of the orphanage

 My final day of visiting people affected by the April 25th earthquake made for an uneasy embrace of what it means to be denied a Western middle class upbringing.
 I had one, these delightful children have an upbringing only in the sense that they are not living on the street.

 On my visit, there were exactly 52 kids there.
 I know the number because we took four packets of toblerones, 14 in a pack, we handed them out and had 4 left over, although one little girl accidentally grabbed two of them from me.
 She snuck me a quick look, as if to apologise, one of those impish swishes of innocence that should never be worn down.
-I smiled at her, raised my hand, I’m sure she envisaged my making her put one of them back into the bag but I had a back up plan, I had spares.
+I smiled at her, waved my hand to let her know her secret was safe with me.
+I’m sure she envisaged my making her put one of them back into the bag but I had a back up plan, I had spares.
 I motioned to her that it was alright, she could have two but not to tell anyone.
 I was outclassed and I knew it.
 Her smile was more powerful than anything I could summon.

 The conditions that these children live in are appalling, not the type of appalling that we Westerners might ascribe to the term, such as “this food is appalling” or “the state of this kitchen is appalling”, in that we have food in abundance and we have kitchens in which to cook.